 The ALF Community Outreach committee consulted with the Foster Youth Achievement Program in Student Health and Human Services, and the Los Angeles County Office of Education, Foster Youth Services Coordinating Program.
 With their input and guidance, the ALF committee compiled a “wish list” of items needed by the teens in foster care.
 All of them were graduating from high school and planned to continue their education.
 “Our committee identified these young persons as being deserving of extra support at this transition in their lives,” said Linda Gill, the CNA&O Chair at that time.

-For each young person, the committee purchased a lap top computer and a protective sleeve.
+For each person, the committee purchased a lap top computer and a protective sleeve.
 They also purchased a bedding set including sheets, pillow cases, and comforter.
 In addition, a list was posted identifying other items that Assistance League members could purchase individually and donate, including coffee makers, office supplies, household items, and personal care products.

-Contact Community Needs Assessment and Outreach
+Contact Community Needs Assessment & Outreach

 For more information or to leave a message for the Community Outreach Chairman, contact the ALF Programs Office.
 We will respond as quickly as possible.
 Office hours vary.